pcmaldonado/pcmaldonado/README.md

 ### Hi there 👋
 * I'm a French-Chilean with an economics background passionated by gaining insights from data.
-* Most of my projects include working with with Python, SQL and Tableau
+* Most of my projects include working with with Python, SQL and Tableau or Power BI

 If you want to see my projects you can check my [portfolio](https://pcmaldonado.github.io), or my articles on [Medium](https://medium.com/@pcmaldonado).